KErarslan/3D-VSK-kriging/README.md

 **Kalgoorlie (Au) dataset.** The Kalgoorlie Northern Zone drill hole data is included directly (hardcoded) in the notebook.
-It is derived from the publicly available quarterly activities report of Riversgold Limited (2022), with two modifications described in the manuscript (Section 3.1): the analysis is limited to 20 RC drill holes, and spatial coordinates and grades have been partially adjusted to preserve the spatial correlation structure while obscuring the absolute field positions and exact assay values.
-These modifications are consistent with standard practice for methodological publications using proprietary exploration data.
+It is derived from the publicly available quarterly activities report of Riversgold Limited (2022), with modifications described in the manuscript (Section 3.1): the analysis is limited to 20 RC drill holes, and spatial coordinates and grades have been partially adjusted to preserve the spatial correlation structure while obscuring the absolute field positions and exact assay values.

 **Seyitömer (lignite) dataset.** The real Seyitömer-Aslanlı dataset was obtained during a site visit to a completed (closed) mining operation.
 It